ankitdmon/Book_store/README.md

 - **router**: Defines API routes, allowing for clean and structured request handling.

-- **controller**: Contains controllers that handle business logic and interact with models.
+- **Controller**: Contains controllers that handle business logic and interact with models.

 - **helper**: Utility functions and global response handling.